EMS VCS 3: Keyboards controller

-Although the VCS 3 is often used for generating sound effects due to lack of a built-in keyboard, external keyboard controllers were available for melodic play.
+Because it lacks a built-in keyboard, the VCS 3 is often used for generating sound effects.
+External keyboard controllers are, however, available for melodic play.
 The DK1, produced in 1969, is an early velocity-sensitive monophonic keyboard for VCS 3 with an extra VCO and VCA.
 In 1972 it was extended for duophonic play as DK2.
-Also in 1972, the Synthi AKS was released, as well as a digital sequencer with a touch-sensitive flat keyboard, the KS sequencer, and its mechanical keyboard version, DKS.
+The Synthi AKS was released the same year, as well as a digital sequencer with a touch-sensitive flat keyboard, the KS sequencer, and its mechanical keyboard version, DKS.

 Related models

 The VCS 3's basic design was reused by EMS in many other of their own products, most notably the EMS Synthi 100 (1971), the Synthi A (1971), and AKS (1972, essentially a VCS 3 in a plastic briefcase).
 The AKS also has a sequencer built into the keyboard's lid.

 A former agent of EMS in the United States, Ionic Industries, released a portable-keyboard VCS 3 clone in 1973.
 The Ionic Performer, whose circuitry is based on the VCS 3's, replaced the patchboard matrix with over 100 push-buttons, and added a built-in keyboard and effects units.